goodwithtech/dockle/README.md

 ### CIS-DI-0010: Do not store secrets in Dockerfiles

-> Do not store any secrets in Dockerfiles.
+> Do not store any secrets in Dockerfiles.<br/>
+> the secrets within these Dockerfiles could be easily exposed and potentially be exploited.

 `Dockle` checks ENVIRONMENT variables and credential files.